 In the end, Americans lost all their ships but one, which the British captured.
 The Americans lost 470 men; the British only 13.

 A Massachusetts committee of inquiry investigated Paul Revere.
-Wadsworth charged him with disobeying his orders, and lengthy depositions showed Revere’s arrogance had earned him enemies.
+Wadsworth charged him with disobeying his orders.
+Lengthy testimony also showed Revere’s arrogance had earned him enemies.

 Though the committee didn’t rule one way or the other on his actions, the charges sullied Revere’s reputation.
 He tried to clear his name and demanded a full court martial.
-More than two years later, he was exonerated by a military panel.
+More than two years later, a military panel exonerated him.